Blackstone (NYSE:BX) Releases Earnings Results, Misses Expectations By $0.07 EPS

-Blackstone (NYSE:BX – Get Free Report) issued its quarterly earnings data on Thursday.
-The asset manager reported $0.94 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.01 by ($0.07), Briefing.com reports.
-The business had revenue of $2.54 billion for the quarter, compared to analyst estimates of $2.60 billion.
+Blackstone (NYSE:BX – Get Free Report) issued its quarterly earnings results on Thursday.
+The asset manager reported $0.94 EPS for the quarter, missing analysts’ consensus estimates of $1.01 by ($0.07), Briefing.com reports.
+The firm had revenue of $2.54 billion for the quarter, compared to analysts’ expectations of $2.60 billion.
 Blackstone had a return on equity of 16.76% and a net margin of 21.29%.
-The firm’s revenue for the quarter was up 140.2% compared to the same quarter last year.
-During the same period in the previous year, the business posted $1.06 earnings per share.
+The business’s quarterly revenue was up 140.2% compared to the same quarter last year.
+During the same quarter last year, the firm earned $1.06 earnings per share.

 Blackstone Increases Dividend

-The company also recently declared a quarterly dividend, which will be paid on Monday, November 6th.
-Stockholders of record on Monday, October 30th will be issued a dividend of $0.80 per share.
-The ex-dividend date of this dividend is Friday, October 27th.
-This is an increase from Blackstone’s previous quarterly dividend of $0.79.
-This represents a $3.20 dividend on an annualized basis and a dividend yield of 3.39%.
-Blackstone’s payout ratio is 132.77%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, November 6th.
+Shareholders of record on Monday, October 30th will be paid a dividend of $0.80 per share.
+This is a positive change from Blackstone’s previous quarterly dividend of $0.79.
+The ex-dividend date is Friday, October 27th.
+This represents a $3.20 annualized dividend and a yield of 3.39%.
+Blackstone’s payout ratio is presently 132.77%.

 Insider Transactions at Blackstone

-A number of institutional investors have recently added to or reduced their stakes in the business.
-Morgan Stanley raised its position in Blackstone by 3.7% in the fourth quarter.
-Morgan Stanley now owns 22,495,670 shares of the asset manager’s stock valued at $1,668,954,000 after purchasing an additional 798,734 shares during the period.
-State Street Corp raised its position in Blackstone by 2.1% in the first quarter.
-State Street Corp now owns 16,157,334 shares of the asset manager’s stock valued at $1,419,249,000 after purchasing an additional 332,962 shares during the period.
-Geode Capital Management LLC grew its stake in shares of Blackstone by 7.1% during the first quarter.
-Geode Capital Management LLC now owns 7,925,167 shares of the asset manager’s stock valued at $695,952,000 after acquiring an additional 522,561 shares in the last quarter.
-Norges Bank acquired a new stake in shares of Blackstone during the fourth quarter valued at about $510,355,000.
-Finally, Moneta Group Investment Advisors LLC grew its stake in shares of Blackstone by 96,256.0% during the fourth quarter.
-Moneta Group Investment Advisors LLC now owns 5,790,996 shares of the asset manager’s stock valued at $429,634,000 after acquiring an additional 5,784,986 shares in the last quarter.
-63.35% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Fairfield Bush & CO. increased its holdings in shares of Blackstone by 56.1% in the 1st quarter.
+Fairfield Bush & CO. now owns 4,255 shares of the asset manager’s stock valued at $540,000 after purchasing an additional 1,530 shares during the period.
+United Bank increased its holdings in Blackstone by 34.2% in the first quarter.
+United Bank now owns 8,441 shares of the asset manager’s stock worth $1,072,000 after buying an additional 2,153 shares during the last quarter.
+Yousif Capital Management LLC raised its position in Blackstone by 10.4% during the first quarter.
+Yousif Capital Management LLC now owns 10,969 shares of the asset manager’s stock valued at $1,392,000 after acquiring an additional 1,034 shares in the last quarter.
+Insight Advisors LLC PA raised its position in Blackstone by 1.6% during the first quarter.
+Insight Advisors LLC PA now owns 18,446 shares of the asset manager’s stock valued at $2,341,000 after acquiring an additional 286 shares in the last quarter.
+Finally, Candriam Luxembourg S.C.A. raised its position in Blackstone by 12.8% during the first quarter.
+Candriam Luxembourg S.C.A. now owns 38,429 shares of the asset manager’s stock valued at $4,878,000 after acquiring an additional 4,366 shares in the last quarter.
+63.35% of the stock is owned by institutional investors and hedge funds.

 Wall Street Analysts Forecast Growth

-BX has been the subject of several research reports.
-Wells Fargo & Company dropped their target price on Blackstone from $118.00 to $113.00 and set an “overweight” rating for the company in a research report on Friday.
-Jefferies Financial Group lifted their target price on Blackstone from $114.00 to $121.00 in a research report on Tuesday, October 10th.
-UBS Group boosted their price objective on Blackstone from $102.00 to $120.00 and gave the stock a “buy” rating in a research report on Wednesday, July 19th.
-Citigroup boosted their price objective on Blackstone from $98.00 to $116.00 and gave the stock a “buy” rating in a research report on Tuesday, July 18th.
-Finally, HSBC began coverage on Blackstone in a research report on Friday, October 6th.
-They set a “hold” rating and a $113.00 price objective for the company.
-One research analyst has rated the stock with a sell rating, six have issued a hold rating and eleven have given a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $110.50.
+A number of brokerages have recently commented on BX.
+TheStreet upgraded shares of Blackstone from a “c+” rating to a “b” rating in a report on Thursday, July 20th.
+Oppenheimer lowered their target price on shares of Blackstone from $107.00 to $105.00 and set an “outperform” rating for the company in a report on Friday.
+Barclays boosted their target price on shares of Blackstone from $110.00 to $116.00 and gave the company an “equal weight” rating in a report on Tuesday, October 10th.
+Jefferies Financial Group boosted their target price on shares of Blackstone from $114.00 to $121.00 in a report on Tuesday, October 10th.
+Finally, The Goldman Sachs Group boosted their target price on shares of Blackstone from $98.00 to $112.00 and gave the company a “buy” rating in a report on Monday, July 24th.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and eleven have issued a buy rating to the stock.
+According to data from MarketBeat.com, Blackstone currently has an average rating of “Moderate Buy” and a consensus price target of $110.50.

 Blackstone Inc is an alternative asset management firm specializing in real estate, private equity, hedge fund solutions, credit, secondary funds of funds, public debt and equity and multi-asset class strategies.
 The firm typically invests in early-stage companies.
 It also provide capital markets services.